CrowdStrike/terraform-aws-cloud-registration/examples/single-account/README.md

 Enter `yes` at command prompt to apply

-## DSPM Configurations
+## Agentless Scanning Configurations

 ### Cross Account Scanning

-The account in the example is configured to host DSPM scanning infrastructure.
+The account in the example is configured to host Agentless scanning infrastructure.

 Alternate configuration options:
-- You may choose to scan this account from a previously onboarded DSPM host account.
+- You may choose to scan this account from a previously onboarded Agentless scanning host account.
 To scan from a different account:
     * Ensure the deployment has successfully completed in the host account before deploying any target accounts.
     * Set the value of the variable `agentless_scanning_host_account_id` as your host AWS account ID.
-    * Set the value of the variable `agentless_scanning_host_role_name` as the name of the DSPM integration role in the host account.
+    * Set the value of the variable `agentless_scanning_host_role_name` as the name of the Agentless scanning integration role in the host account.
-    * Set the value of the variable `agentless_scanning_host_scanner_role_name` as the name of the DSPM data scanner role in the host account.
+    * Set the value of the variable `agentless_scanning_host_scanner_role_name` as the name of the Agentless scanning data scanner role in the host account.

 ### Custom VPC
-For DSPM deployments, you can optionally use your existing network resources instead of the default resources provisioned by CrowdStrike.
+For Agentless scanning deployments, you can optionally use your existing network resources instead of the default resources provisioned by CrowdStrike.

 **Key Points:**
-- Custom VPC settings apply to the entire DSPM deployment across all regions
+- Custom VPC settings apply to the entire Agentless scanning deployment across all regions
-- Cannot be applied to specific DSPM regions (all-or-nothing configuration)
+- Cannot be applied to specific Agentless scanning regions (all-or-nothing configuration)
-- Requires existing VPC, subnets, and security groups in each DSPM region
+- Requires existing VPC, subnets, and security groups in each Agentless scanning region

-For detailed network requirements and validation steps, see the CrowdStrike Falcon documentation for DSPM deployment with custom VPCs.
+For detailed network requirements and validation steps, see the CrowdStrike Falcon documentation for Agentless scanning deployment with custom VPCs.

 **Usage:**
 ```hcl